minio/docs/source/includes/common-installation.rst

 .. start-upgrade-minio-binary-desc

-The following tabs provide examples of updating MinIO onto 64-bit Linux operating systems using RPM, DEB, or binary:
+The following tabs provide examples of updating MinIO onto 64-bit Linux operating systems using RPM, DEB, or binary executable.

+For infrastructure managed by tools such as Ansible or Terraform, defer to your internal procedures for updating packages or binaries across multiple managed hosts.

 .. tab-set::